I support individuals, couples and groups to overcome difficulties and feel at home and happy in their own skin.

 I feel pained by the polarisation between psychology and business, individual and world, and in my work try to bridge those gaps.
 The problem, and the solution, isn't out "there", it is in all of us.

-I am sex positive- this means to me that I see sexuality as a healthy and meaningful part of the human expression and am actively engaged in reducing shame and stigma around it.
+I am sex positive- this means to me that I see sexuality as a healthy and meaningful part of the human expression (and not a mandatory one- celebrating Asexual people and the freedom to be not or less interested in sex for all of us) and am actively engaged in reducing shame and stigma around it.
 As part of that I am also kink aware- this is to say that I do not pathologise those of us who have particular sexual preferences (or "kinks") such as those belonging to the BDSM umbrella - as long as it is consensual it is part of healthy wonderful diverse human expression of sexuality.
 I am also sex critical- that is to say that I believe that not being interested in sex or not making it a central issue is also equally valid.

 I came to psychotherapy through my work as a conflict facilitator- and working with conflict continues to be an important part of what I do.
 I started out as a neighbourhood mediator in East London housing estates, then developed conflict work in corporate settings, and eventually started coaching individuals.
 The setting may be different but the underlying tools are very similar.
-I also work as a trainer, coach and facilitator in corporate settings.
-I have been working as a facilitator and coach in corporate and not for profit settings since 2005.
+I have also been working as a trainer, coach and facilitator in corporate and not for profit settings since 2005.

 In 2007 I discovered an approach called 'Processwork'.
 I was blown away by the richness and simplicity of the approach.
 A very versatile yet simple paradigm, Processwork in its essence is about discovering the creativity and meaning in the very things that disturb us.
 Processwork combines my passions into one: it isn't just about individual psychology but through its application known as "Worldwork" and "Deep Democracy" offers new pathways to engage with communities, nations, organisations.

 My dissertation focuses on process-oriented parenting- using my journey as a mother as a research project, and applying Processwork to the many small and big everyday moments of our parenting journey.
-It has made mothering more meaningful to me and has proven very helpful in times of crisis.
-I am glad to be supporting mothers as well as fathers and carers in different formats- in individual therapy as well as through offering a mothers group locally.
+It has made raising a child more meaningful to me and has proven very helpful in times of crisis.

 Process work has many applications and I am honoured to be involved in many different kinds of projects- co-creating theatre using Worldwork; bringing awareness to racism in interactive workshops; running groups on identity and sexuality and much more.

-At the most recent IAPOP (International Association of Process Oriented Psychology) conference in Dublin in May 2018 I presented my research on working with comfort eating and its link to internalised sexism; as well as co-presenting "Let's make a mess: racism, how do we talk about it?" with several colleagues.
+At the last IAPOP (International Association of Process Oriented Psychology) conference in Dublin in May 2018 I presented my research on working with comfort eating and its link to internalised sexism; as well as co-presenting "Let's make a mess: racism, how do we talk about it?" with several colleagues.

 A bit more about me personally:

-I am from Germany originally, and intitially studied international politics, living in the US, France and Poland.
+I am from Germany originally, and studied international politics in the US, France and Poland.
 I eventually settled in the UK, working at first at the European Council of Refugees as a policy intern.
-After several years of working on a policy level- I noticed I valued the immediate connection with people more that comes from working 1-1 and with groups.
+After several years of working on a policy level and later as a project manager, I noticed I valued the immediate connection with people that comes from working 1-1 and with groups.